 Take a (quick) half-day trip to Medina Azahara.

-This sprawling archaeological site is listed as a UNESCO World Heritage Site and lies just 5 miles outside of Cordoba.
+This sprawling archaeological site is listed as a UNESCO World Heritage Site and lies just 5 miles outside the city.

 If you don’t have a car with you, the easiest way to access Medina Azahara is by tourist bus, taxi, or guided tour.